mixxr/oc-cli/README.md

 - it should work with Linux and Windows+cygwin (I never tested)

 ## Usage
 - create a file named `.credentials` by using the `.credentials_template` file.
-The format is simple: one line with OC endpoint, clientid and buyer credentials (without password it try to login as anonymous if API client is configured accordingly).
+The format is simple: one line with OC endpoint, clientid and buyer credentials (without password it tries to login as anonymous if API client is configured accordingly).
-- populate the `command-list.txt` file (it is a simple text file, you can name as you want and you can create as much files you need in order to reflect your use cases)
+- populate the `command-list.txt` file (it is a simple text file, you can name as you want and you can create as many files you need in order to reflect your use cases)
     - the file contains the list of commands you want to execute on the OC tenant
     - the script exits upon the first error
 - execute the shell script